Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

-As for the stipulation ``no local obstructions'' in \eqref{eqn_heuristic}, we believe it is in parts captured by the notion of \define{aperiodicity} which we will presently introduce.
-We call an arithmetic function $P\colon\N\to\C$ \define{periodic} if there exists $m\in\N$ such that $P(n+m)=P(n)$ for all $n\in\N$.
+As for the stipulation ``no local obstructions'' in \eqref{eqn_heuristic}, we believe it is captured by the notion of \define{aperiodicity} which we will presently introduce.
+We call an arithmetic function $P\colon\N\to\C$ \define{periodic} if there exists $m\in\N$ such that $P(n+m)=P(n)$ holds for all $n\in\N$.